codacy/docs/docs/account/user-session-management.md

 To reduce the risk of unauthorized access to your account, Codacy sets automatic expiration timeouts for every session.
 When a session expires, Codacy invalidates the session both on the client and server side, and creates a new session.

-If your Git provider session is still valid by the time Codacy creates a new session, you will be automatically logged in again.
-In some specific scenarios, you might need to select your Git provider before logging in again.

 ## Idle session timeout